openvinotoolkit/openvino/docs/install_guides/troubleshooting-steps.md

 ## Check the versions of Python and PIP

 To check your Python version, run `python -VV` or `python --version`.
 The supported Python versions should be 64-bit and between 3.7 and 3.9.
-Note that Python 3.6 is not supported anymore. <!--check with Ryan-->
+Starting in 2022.2, Python 3.6 is no longer recommended.
+Please upgrade.

 If your Python version does not meet the requirements, update Python: